periode/thesis/readings/notes/winograd_flores_understanding_computers_and_cognition.md

 > the computer is a device for creating, manipulating and transmitting symbolic (i.e. linguistic) objects.

-"every questioning grows out of a tradition" -> what is the tradition of this thesis? (also, meaning is relative to what is understood through the tradition)
+"every questioning grows out of a tradition" -> what is the tradition of this thesis? (also, meaning is relative to what is understood through the tradition), the analytical tradition

 #### chapter 5 - language, listening and commitment (pp.56-64)